Jan Borja Memorial Scholarship

 A committee led by current Northfield Principal Paul Waechtler will establish the criteria for students to apply for the scholarship.
 Waechtler said the committee will seek to honor the qualities of inquiry, service, and compassion, the three prongs of the New Trier motto.
 The committee will select honorees who best represent how Borja lived her life.

 "Jan was a role model for our students, as well as for our staff and for the community as a whole," Waechtler said.
 "We are establishing this scholarship so that future generations of students can understand the lessons of compassion and understanding that Jan modeled every day she was at New Trier."

-Credit card donations can be made through http://newtrier.revtrak.net under “Scholarship Trust.”
-Anyone wishing to send a check should make it out to “New Trier Scholarship Trust Fund” and indicate that the donation is for the Jan Borja Memorial Scholarship.
-Checks can be sent c/o Associate Superintendent Don Goers, New Trier High School, 7 Happ Road, Northfield, IL 60093.
+Credit card donations can be made through http://newtrier.revtrak.net under "Scholarship Trust."
+Anyone wishing to send a check should make it out to "New Trier Scholarship Trust Fund" and indicate that the donation is for the Jan Borja Memorial Scholarship.
+Checks can be sent c/o Assistant Superintendent for Finance and Operations Christopher T. Johnson, New Trier High School, 7 Happ Road, Northfield, IL 60093.

 Sam Farmer made an art out of living, and his absence is felt everyday.
 Sam's flashing eyes and signature smile revealed his zest for life.
 His lilting Anglo/American accent invited conversation, whether sharing humo or grappling with the drama of daily existence.
 His clever ways of outwitting obstacles drew others into adventures which yielded excitement and legendary memories.
 His maturing thoughtfulness provided support for family and friends alike.
 These special 'Sam memories' will always live in those who knew and loved him.
 Sam Farmer practiced the art of living well.
 We honor him by doing the same

 His donation is going to Northshore University Foundation.